MapleCCC/liblzw/README.md

 ## Installation

 Pre-built binaries (Windows only) are available on the [Releases](https://github.com/MapleCCC/liblzw/releases/latest) page.
-Release version conforms to [semantic versioning convention](https://semver.org/).
+Release version conforms to the [semantic versioning convention](https://semver.org/).

 ## Build